Antingen stödjer din webbläsare inte javascript, eller är javascript inaktiverat. Denna webbplats fungerar bäst om du aktiverar javascript.

 Loan periods for books

-A loan period is 14 days, and you can renew the book yourself, as long as no other patron has requested the book.
+A loan period is 14 days, and you can renew the book yourself, as long as no one else has requested the book.
 Read more about loan periods here.

 The collection consists of a selection of both fiction and non-fiction books that illustrate the breadth of the concept of norm-critique.
 You can find the books on the library second floor outside the Compactus shelves.